 Volunteer Liaison and Outreach Projects, Amanda Pearson

 I first encountered WWOOF in the 1990's when, like many people, I was looking for a way to get out of London and the 'rat race'.
 My partner heard about WWOOFing on a permaculture weekend and suggested we give it a go; very soon after that we embarked on a year long WWOOFing trip round Europe.
 Back in the UK we joined an intentional community and experienced WWOOF from the other side of the fence as a host.
-I currently live in a regular house in a regular street in Stroud – but still have an allotment… When I'm not working for WWOOF UK I work for the Federation of WWOOF Organisations (FoWO) on all things internationally related to WWOOF.
-You could say it has rather taken over my life.
+I currently live in a regular house in a regular street in Stroud – but still have an allotment When I'm not working for WWOOF UK I enjoy cooking and eating things I've grown, celebrating the seasons and riding horses.

 Personnel and Organisational Administrator, Holly Cross